 And now that I've tried salsa verde with the buttery, textural addition of California olives to accompany roasted salmon as inspired by the Wine Country Table cookbook and California Wines, I may never go back to that all-leafy green basic version.

 What Wine Pairs with Salmon with Olive Salsa Verde?

 California Wines sent me two wines to pair with the Salmon with Green Olive Salsa Verde, both of which are CSWA-certified.
 That certification means the wine is made in a Certified Sustainable California winery, uses at least 85% grapes from certified vineyards, and is made from 100% California fruit.

+Why two wines that are sustainable?
 April is Earth Month, and for California Wines specifically, it is "Down to Earth Month," celebrating California's commitment to sustainability in winemaking, which means caring for the land, the environment, the people that work in the vineyard and winery, and the community as a whole.
 California has more acres of Certified Sustainable vineyards than any other region in the world, and 80% of the wines it produces are Certified Sustainable, making the state not only a leading producer overall, but a leader worldwide in sustainability.

 Sunny with a Chance of Flowers' Sauvignon Blanc is a zero sugar, low alcohol white wine from the Central Coast of California.
 Like the bright herbaceous green and briny salsa verde, the wine feels like seaside in the spring sunshine.
 But sticking only to white wine with fish is sooo 1985.
 A light-bodied red like the Riva Ranch Pinot Noir from Wente Vineyards brings out the richness of wild salmon, especially served with baby potatoes and peas.